What Is A Heat Pump Water Heater?

 The first major benefit to using a heat pump for your home’s hot water is that they are much more efficient than conventional water heaters.
 Instead of using more energy to heat the water, they simply transfer heat from air to water.
 This helps you remain more environmentally friendly while also keeping a few extra dollars in your pocket each month!

-Speaking of money, federal and state tax incentives and rebates can help you save in the long run on a heat pump system.
 These programs make purchasing a system much easier than you may think.
 While the upfront cost is higher than a conventional system, a heat pump water heater can be much more beneficial in the long run.

 How To Determine If Heat Pump Water Heaters are Right For You